Create your first venue

 |---|---|

-Click Save.
-The venue is created and you're taken to its detail page, where you'll configure packages, resources, and the rest of the setup.
+Click Save changes.
+The venue is created and you land on its detail page, where you finish the rest of the setup.

 | Field | Description |